For almost two decades, homeowners looking to go solar have had at least one big helping hand: the Residential Clean Energy Tax Credit.

 When Can I Claim The Residential Clean Energy Credit?

-One of the requirements of claiming the Residential Clean Energy Credit is that you do so within the same tax year that your installation is completed.
+One of the requirements of claiming the Residential Clean Energy Credit is you do so within the same tax year your installation is completed.
 This period begins after your solar power system has been fully installed and is operational.
 If the value of the tax credit you are owed exceeds your solar tax liability during that tax year, you can still capitalize on its full value thanks to a unique provision of the credit.

 Though it is a non-refundable tax credit, the Residential Clean Energy Credit employs a solar tax credit rollover system that allows you to collect your credit balance in subsequent years.
-Based on the present guidelines, you can rollover the balance for the duration of the solar tax credit until it expires at the end of 2032.
+Based on the present guidelines, you can rollover the balance for the duration of the solar tax credit until it expires at the end of 2034.

 Can I Claim The Residential Clean Energy Credit If I Purchase My Solar Power System With A Solar Loan?

-Yes, even if you purchase your solar power system with a solar loan, you can still claim the full value of the Solar Tax Credit, and if you have enough tax liability, you can receive the full tax credit in the first year.
+Yes, even if you purchase your solar power system with a solar loan, you can still claim the full value of the solar tax credit, and if you have enough tax liability, you can receive the full tax credit in the first year.
 With a solar loan, it’s possible to pay as little as $0 down when your solar power system is installed, while still receiving the valuable tax credit that’s based on the full value of your solar power system.*

 Is It Possible To Claim The Residential Clean Energy Credit After A New Home Purchase?